 Hike to Crater Lake: None

-I know it’s not a waterfall, but no Southern Oregon itinerary would be complete without including the most breathtaking individual sight in the entire state of Oregon… perhaps in the country!
+I know it’s not a waterfall, but no Southern Oregon itinerary would be complete without including the most breathtaking individual sight in the entire state and one of the 7 Wonders of Oregon!
 Crater Lake National Park is the deepest lake in the country, 7th deepest in the world, but most important, it is absolutely stunning!

 You may have noticed that I included the detour times and distances as “roundtrip” above.
 This is because you will have to backtrack to Union Creek to visit via the South Entrance, which is the only entrance open most of the year.